-The CloudBond 365 status screen in the EMS contains all the components of the CloudBond environment with the following information:
+The CloudBond 365 status screen in the One Voice Operations Center contains all the components of the CloudBond environment with the following information:

 - Name

 - Component health status

 - Type

 - FQDN

 - IP Addresses

 - Serial number (if applicable)

 - OS version

 - SfB CU version (if applicable)

 - Component up time

-- The following types of alarms and events are raised on the CloudBond 365 system and displayed in the EMS alarm browser:
+- The following types of alarms and events are raised on the CloudBond 365 system and displayed in the One Voice Operations Center alarm browser:

 - Alarms about services that down in the components

 - Alarms about performance counter threshold exceed in the components

 - Events from components event log

 - Alarms about license problems

 - Alarms from SBC (if monitored)

-Note:.
-To increase the efficiency of the alarm reporting, the monitoring parameters may be manual configured according to system activity.
+Note: To increase the efficiency of the alarm reporting, the monitoring parameters may be manual configured according to system activity.

-Obtain the license from EMS license pool:
+Obtain the license from the One Voice Operations Center License pool:

 This option replaces the need for a file license.
-The CloudBond system retrieves its license from a license pool in the EMS.
-All the license management is done from the EMS server.
+The CloudBond system retrieves its license from a license pool in the One Voice Operations Center.
+All the license management is done from the One Voice Operations Center.

-5.13.1 Configuring the CloudBond 365 and EMS Server Connection
+5.14.1 Configuring the CloudBond 365 and One Voice Operations Center Server Connection

-This section describes how to manage the connection settings between the CloudBond devices and the EMS server.
-If you initially obtained your CloudBond license from the EMS server, you already initially configured most of these settings in Section 4.2.2.
+This section describes how to manage the connection settings between the CloudBond devices and the One Voice Operations Centerserver.
+If you initially obtained your CloudBond license from the One Voice Operations Center server, you already initially configured most of these settings in Section 4.2.2.

-- > To configure the CloudBond 365 EMS server connection: - 1.
-Open the EMS Settings screen (System Configuration > EMS Settings). - Configure the following connection settings: - IP Address the IP address of the EMS server - Trap Port Destination port to which to send traps (default value is 162) - Keep Alive Port Destination port to send Keep-alive requests over SNMP (default is 1161) - 3.
+- > To configure the CloudBond 365 One Voice Operations Center server connection: - 1.
+Open the EMS Settings screen (System Configuration > EMS Settings). - 2.
+Configure the following connection settings: - IP Address the IP address of the One Voice Operations Center server - Trap Port Destination port to which to send traps (default value is 162) - Keep Alive Port Destination port to send Keep-alive requests over SNMP (default is 1161) - 3.
 Configure the SNMP user settings:

-All the settings of the SNMP protocol must be identical to the settings of the current CloudBond system in the EMS.
-Note that if you wish to connect the CloudBond 365 devices to the EMS with auto detection, then you must use the default settings shown below in parenthesis:
+All the settings of the SNMP protocol must be identical to the settings of the current CloudBond system in the One Voice Operations Center.
+Note that if you wish to connect the CloudBond 365 devices to the One Voice Operations Center with auto detection, then you must use the default settings shown below in parenthesis:

 - SNMPv2: - Community Read Access string for SNMP get requests (default 'public') - Community Write Access string for SNMP set requests (default 'private') - SNMPv3: - Security Name Identify the SNMP user ('OVOCUser') - Authentication Protocol Protocol type that used to encrypt the Security Name field ('SHA'). - Authentication Key Security Name encryption key.
 The field is valid only if Authentication Protocol selected ('123456789'). - Private Protocol Protocol type that is used to encrypt the SNMP message ('AES-128'). - Private Key SNMP message encryption key.
-The field is valid only if Private Protocol selected ('123456789'). - If you would like the EMS to monitor the SBC in your CloudBond system, select the SBC button.
+The field is valid only if Private Protocol selected ('123456789'). - 4.
+If you would like the One Voice Operations Center to monitor the SBC in your CloudBond system, select the SBC button.

-When you choose this option, the SBC in the CloudBond system is monitored in the EMS as part of the CloudBond system.
-SBC alarms will be displayed in the EMS as part of the CloudBond system.
+When you choose this option, the SBC in the CloudBond system is monitored in the One Voice Operations Center as part of the CloudBond system.
+SBC alarms will be displayed in the One Voice Operations Center as part of the CloudBond system.

 - Configure the System Info settings: - System Name The name of the system.
 In an environment with multiple CloudBond devices, this value must be unique. - Location Optional field to describe the system location. - 6.
-Enter the Login URL the URL of the CloudBond admin login page.
-When you enter this URL, you can access the CloudBond management login page from the EMS.
-The link from the EMS is valid only when the Admin user has HTTP/S access to the CloudBond Management Admin.
+Enter the Login URL the URL of the CloudBond Admin login page.
+When you enter this URL, you can access the CloudBond Management login page from the One Voice Operations Center.
+The link from the One Voice Operations Center is valid only when the Admin user has HTTP/S access to the CloudBond Management Admin.